 2. Factors influencing postoperative results:

--Relation between age of onset of strabismus and postoperative angle of deviation: In the ET group there was no statistically significant correlation between age of onset of ET and postoperative angle.
+-Relation between age of onset of strabismus and postoperative angle of deviation: In the ET group, there was no statistically significant correlation between age of onset of ET and postoperative angle.
 (R=0.242; P=0.11).
-In the XT group: There was no statistically significant correlation between age of onset of XT and postoperative angle.
+In the XT group, there was no statistically significant correlation between the age of onset of XT and postoperative angle.
 (R= -0.245; P=0.191).

 -Relationship between age at surgery, time to surgery and postoperative angle of deviation: In the ET group: we found no statistically significant correlation either between age at strabismus surgery and postoperative angle of deviation (R= 0.113; P=0.462) or between the time to surgery and the postoperative angle of deviation (R= -0.206; P=0.176) .
-In the XT group: There was no statistically significant correlation between age at surgery and postoperative angle (R=-0.186; P=0.326).
+In the XT group, there was no statistically significant correlation between age at surgery and postoperative angle (R=-0.186; P=0.326).
 The correlation between surgery and postoperative angle was also not significant (R=0.023; P=0.906).

--The correlation between spherical equivalent refraction and postoperative angle: for the ET group there was not statistically significant correlation (R=-0.247; P=0.102).
-For the XT group there was no statistically significant correlation between spherical equivalent refraction and postoperative deviation angle (R = 0.165, P = 0.526).
+-The correlation between spherical equivalent refraction and postoperative angle: for the ET group, there was no statistically significant correlation (R=-0.247; P=0.102).
+For the XT group, there was no statistically significant correlation between spherical equivalent refraction and postoperative deviation angle (R = 0.165, P = 0.526).

--Correlation between preoperative angle and postoperative angle: in the ET group there is a significant correlation between postoperative deviation and preoperative objective angle.
-Indeed, the greater the preoperative angle the greater the postoperative residual deviation.
+-Correlation between preoperative angle and postoperative angle: In the ET group, there is a significant correlation between postoperative deviation and preoperative objective angle.
+Indeed, the greater the preoperative angle, the greater the postoperative residual deviation.
 (R=0.318; P=0.043).
-(Fig 1).
+(Fig. 1).

 Preoperative angle

-Fig 1: Correlation between preoperative angle and postoperative angle: in the ET group
+Figure 1: Correlation between preoperative angle and postoperative angle: in the ET group

-In the XT group: We discovered a statistically significant correlation between the preoperative angle of deviation and the postoperative angle (R = 0.450, P = 0.013).
+In the XT group, we discovered a statistically significant correlation between the preoperative angle of deviation and the postoperative angle (R = 0.450, P = 0.013).
 In essence, this means that the greater the preoperative angle, the greater the residual angle.
-(Fig 2).
+(Fig. 2).

 Preoperative angle